NFL approves move of Raiders to Las Vegas --- but Seahawks likely haven't seen last of Oakland just yet

 Assuming all of that holds true, then the Seahawks could have at least one, and possibly two, more trips to Oakland — both possibly in what could be the Raiders’ final season in the Bay Area,

 The Seahawks have played their final preseason game against the Raiders every season since 2006.
-The game is always held on a Thursday before final cutdown and each team likes playing a team that is a short trip away for the final preseason game.
-The teams have played home and home, with the Seahawks playing in Oakland in every even season since 2006 to end the preseason.
+The game is always held on a Thursday before the final cutdown date and each team likes playing a team that is a short trip away for the final preseason game — it’s the shortest possible trip for Seattle with the 49ers not an option as a division opponent the team will already face twice in the regular season.

+The teams have played home and home annually since then, with the Seahawks playing in Oakland in every even season since 2006 to end the preseason.

-Seattle has not announced preseason games yet for the future, but if the Seahawks stick to that routine then they could have another preseason game in Oakland against the Raiders in 2018.
+Seattle has not announced preseason games yet for the future — typically those are announced in the spring heading into each season — but if the Seahawks stick to that routine then they could have another preseason game in Oakland against the Raiders in 2018.

 Regardless of the preseason game, what won’t change is Seattle’s regular season contest in 2018 at Oakland, which is already set as part of the NFL’s schedule rotation.